maboox/ShamsiCal/README.md

     *   Five font size options that apply to both widgets.
     *   Compact mode for a minimalist view.
     *   Hover effects on buttons for better interactivity.
-    *   **User Preferences:** Remembers your last used theme, style, font size, compact mode, window positions, quote settings (including list, frequency, width), RSS feed settings (including list, directions, width, current feed/item), and the visibility state of the main calendar, quote widget, and RSS widget.
+    *   **User Preferences:** Remembers your last used theme, style, font size, compact mode, window positions, quote settings (including list, frequency, width), RSS feed settings (including list, directions, width, current feed/item, Together.AI API token), and the visibility state of the main calendar, quote widget, and RSS widget.
 *   **Draggable Interface:** Frameless window that can be moved around the screen.
 *   **Cross-Platform:** Built with PyQt6.
 *   **Custom Font:** You can easily change the font of the widget.
 Open the `shamsi_calendar_widget.pyw` file in a text editor, find the line `DEFAULT_FONT_FAMILY = "DanaFaNum"` (or similar), and replace `"DanaFaNum"` with the name of your desired font installed on your system (e.g., `"Arial"`, `"Tahoma"`).